zh30/zh30/README.md

 This is the place where I opensource stuff and break things :rofl:

-- I’m currently working on Javascript
+- I’m currently working on JavaScript and TypeScript
 - I’m currently learning Rust
-- Ask me about anything related to Javascript

 ### 💪 This week I spent my time on
 <!--START_SECTION:waka-->